 Vistamare – the brainchild of Benedetta, Federica and Vittoriano Spalletti – was established in Pescara in 2001 with the exhibition ‘Camera Italia’, curated by Giacinto di Pietrantonio.
-Ten artists were invited to take part in the event, including Enzo Cucchi, Alberto Garutti and Ettore Spalletti, who created some important, site-specific, permanent works.
+Ten artists were invited to take part in the event, including Enzo Cucchi, Alberto Garutti and Ettore Spalletti, who created permanent site-specific works.

 Located in a historic 18th century palace in the heart of the city, the gallery is marked by Classical architecture and rooms with frescoed ceilings.
 Its activity consciously reflects an identity that is strongly rooted in the local area, and which creates intense synergies and a lively atmosphere.

 Steeped in art from a young age, Benedetta Spalletti immediately created a meeting place and venue for exchanges for artists like Joseph Kosuth, Ettore Spalletti, Haim Steinbach, Jan Vercruysse and Armin Linke, who have always supported her bold choices.

 In almost twenty years, the gallery has hosted a series of exhibitions presenting established artists alongside upcoming international ones, juxtaposing their works through a dialogue that extends across space.